 Most patients experience only mild to moderate discomfort in the days and weeks following joint replacement surgery.
 In the majority of cases, individuals will be mobile within hours of their surgery.

 To replace a knee or hip, the surgery generally lasts about 1 or 2 hours.

 An incision is made on the side or front of your hip and the damaged joint is removed.
-The surface of your old socket is smoothed, and the new socket is put into the pelvis.
+The surface of your old socket is smoothed and the new socket is put into the pelvis.
 The new ball-and-stem component is inserted into the head of your thighbone.
 Then, the new ball and stem are joined with the socket.
-Your orthopedic surgeon will discuss this procedure with you in more detail and answer any questions or concerns you may have. www.depuyorthopaedics.com
+Your orthopedic surgeon will talk about this procedure with you in more detail and answer any questions or concerns you may have.
+Learn more.

-Rehabilitation is crucial to recovery from joint replacement.
+Therapy is crucial to recovery from joint replacement.
 You'll be encouraged to move in a matter of hours following your surgery.
-Nursing and rehabilitation staff work closely with joint patients to ensure they understand their role in the recuperation process.
-Your care team will review your home therapy plan with you in detail before you leave the hospital and help you arrange for outpatient therapy options.
-The Joint Center's staff are always available to provide information and support in the weeks following surgery.
+Nursing and therapy staff work closely with joint patients to make sure they understand their role in the recovery process.
+Your care team will review your home therapy plan with you in detail after your surgery before you leave and help you arrange for outpatient therapy options if needed.
+Staff are always available to provide information and support in the weeks after surgery.